 Classic creamed spinach this is not.
-Doesn’t mean we’ve had any complaints about it, though.
 Quite the contrary, actually.
-And unlike many recipes for creamed spinach, this one doesn’t begin with a roux, which means it’s practically impossible to mess up and contains no gluten.
-Two darn good reasons for lots of us to be grateful right there.
+Unlike many recipes for creamed spinach, this one doesn’t begin with a roux, which means it’s practically impossible to mess up and contains no gluten.
+Two darn good reasons to try it right there.

 - Quick Glance